 Audible Subscription

-If your gift recipient prefers to listen to books, an Audible gift subscription to listen to audio-books would be better for them.
+If your gift recipient prefers to listen to books, an Audible gift subscription to listen to audio books would be better for them.
 They can also use the Audible subscription on the Kindle with Bluetooth headphones.
 I love listening to my audiobooks when I’m on a plane or bus ride, or even when I’m cooking in a hostel kitchen.
 On a rainy day, it’s very comforting to have your favourite author reading to you!
 At the moment I’m listening to David Attenborough’s A Life on Our Planet which is essential listening.

 Portable Speaker